AK Emergency Reload - Method #4

 What is AK Emergency Reload Method #4?

-AK Emergency Reload Method #4 is a technique designed for situations where a shooter has lost the use of one hand.
-It involves using environmental support, like a fence post, to brace the rifle for a one-handed magazine swap and chambering a round.
+AK Emergency Reload Method #4 is a technique designed for situations where one hand is disabled.
+It involves using a stable environmental surface, like a fence post, to brace the rifle's muzzle brake, allowing for a one-handed magazine swap and charging handle manipulation.

 How do you perform a one-handed AK reload using a fence post?